Panchen Kora

 -

-Entry fees and permits for designated sites and activities.
+Entry fees and site permits

 Exclusions